 What is Kambo?

-Kambo is known by many names.
+Kambo.
 Sapo.
 Dow-kiet.
 Hunting magic.
 Ordeal medicine.
 Vaccine of the forest.
-Guardian of the leaf.
+Guardian of the leaf...

 The Benefits of Kambo

-While it's important to state that this secretion may not necessarily cure or heal anything (there isn't enough clinical research to scientifically back up these claims), many thousands of people around the globe are realizing its potential as being a multi-faceted healing medicine useful for a wide variety of illnesses and challenges; physical, emotional, mental, energetic and spiritual.
+Many thousands of people around the globe are experiencing the potency of Kambo and recognizing it's potential as being a multi-faceted healing medicine useful for a wide variety of illnesses and challenges; physically, emotionally, mentally, energetically and spiritually.

-According to master practitioner and head of the IAKP, Karen Darke, Kambo has helped treat people suffering from "anxiety, depression, PTSD, chronic fatigue, chronic pain, HIV, arthritis, diabetes, candida, herpes, high blood pressure, cancer, fertility issues, recurrent infections and much, much more."
+According to master practitioner, principal trainer and head of the IAKP - Karen Darke, Kambo has helped treat people suffering from "anxiety, depression, PTSD, chronic fatigue, chronic pain, HIV, arthritis, diabetes, candida, herpes, high blood pressure, cancer, fertility issues, recurrent infections and much, much more."

 What happens during a Kambo treatment?